 - Includes GIS data entry, data validation and maintenance of current GIS databases.

 Common Career Paths for Geographic Information Systems (GIS) Analyst

-Though some Geographic Information Systems Analysts move into positions like Geographic Information Systems Project Manager (where the average salary is $68K), this progression is not the norm.
+Geographic Information Systems Analysts sometimes assume positions such as Geographic Information Systems Project Managers.
+That role pays $68K per year on average.
 It is quite typical for Geographic Information Systems Analysts to transition into roles as Senior Geographic Information Systems Analysts or Geographic Information Systems Managers, where reported median earnings are $15K and $16K higher per year.

 Geographic Information Systems (GIS) Analyst Job Listings

 Popular Employer Salaries for Geographic Information Systems (GIS) Analyst

 For Geographic Information Systems Analysts, comfortable salaries can be found at Leidos; in fact, median earnings sit around $47K, the highest in the area.

 Popular Skills for Geographic Information Systems (GIS) Analyst

 Geographic Information Systems Analysts report using a deep pool of skills on the job.
 Most notably, facility with Database Management & Reporting, Web Development, and Data Modeling are correlated to pay that is significantly above average, leading to increases of 23 percent, 17 percent, and 7 percent, respectively.
 At the other end of the pay range are skills like Microsoft Office.
 Most people skilled in Data Analysis are similarly competent in Data Management and Database Management.